paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-028-wild-and-scenic-rivers.md

 (93) Great Egg Harbor River, New Jersey: The entire river.

 (94) **Klickitat, Washington:** — The segment from the southern boundary of the Yakima Indian Reservation, Washington, as described in the Treaty with the Yakimas of 1855 (12 Stat.
 951), and as acknowledged by the Indian Claims Commission in Yakima Tribe of Indians v.
 U.S., 16 Ind.
 Cl.
 Comm.
-536 (1966), to its confluence with the Little Klickitat River, Washington: Provided, That said study shall be carried on in consultation with the Yakima Indian Nation and shall include a determination of the degree to which the Yakima Indian Nation should participate in the preservation and administration of the river segment should it be proposed for inclusion in the Wild and Scenic Rivers system.
+536 (1966), to its confluence with the Little Klickitat River, Washington: Provided, That said study shall be carried on in consultation with the Yakima Indian Nation 11 See Change of Name note below. and shall include a determination of the degree to which the Yakima Indian Nation should participate in the preservation and administration of the river segment should it be proposed for inclusion in the Wild and Scenic Rivers system.

 (95) **White Salmon, Washington:** — The segment from its confluence with Trout Lake Creek, Washington, to its confluence with Gilmer Creek, Washington, near the town of B Z Corner, Washington.